graphprotocol/contracts/packages/contracts/README.md

 # Graph Protocol Contracts

-[The Graph](https://thegraph.com/) is an indexing protocol for querying networks like Ethereum, IPFS, Polygon, and other blockchains.
-Anyone can build and Publish open APIs, called subgraphs, making data easily accessible.

 The Graph Protocol Smart Contracts are a set of Solidity contracts that exist on the Ethereum Blockchain.
 The contracts enable an open and permissionless decentralized network that coordinates [Graph Nodes](https://github.com/graphprotocol/graph-node) to Index any subgraph that is added to the network.
 Graph Nodes then provide queries to users for those Subgraphs.
 Users pay for queries with the Graph Token (GRT).

 The protocol allows Indexers to Stake, Delegators to Delegate, and Curators to Signal on Subgraphs.
 The Signal informs Indexers which Subgraphs they should index.